 Family: Our Buffalo Dreams Family Film Festival section includes children's films, family films, and films made by children and young student filmmakers.

 Horror: Prior to launching Buffalo Dreams, Lamberson and Scioli collaborated on Buffalo Screams Horror Film Festival.
 Horror still comprises a large portion of our programming (although this depends on the submissions we receive and could change any given year).
 We want the best horror films being made today, films which are original and daring, suggestive or in your face.
-We also like films - in all genres - which emulate the styles and techniques of the past ("Retro Movies").

 Science Fiction: We've screened excellent science fiction films the last few years, and see that as an area for growth.